SailendraDarbha94/docsmart/README.md

     This is the source code for the portfolio website hosted on sailendradarbha.fyi domain im feeling doomed need to get my ass to work
 ## Recommended IDE Setup
-its a new year and yayyyy
+its a new year and yayyyy ive done nothing for three days
     To view and run this website locally on your machine, the prerequisites are Node.Js 18 or above, a text editor of your choice (Visual Studio Code recommended) come on get motivatedddd pleaseeee
 ## Setup